Obmondo/kubeaid/docs/argocd_helm_charts.md

 - update the versions to delete outdated charts

+### Note

+- Be careful about what values you are using, some values can cause the chart to fail to deploy in some scenarios.
+E.g. if you are running copy of a chart, make sure you are not using hardcoded ip and port values which can cause conflicts.
+- While deleting an application from ArgoCD, make sure you don't have `finalizers` config in values file.
+Which will cause the application to fail to delete.

 ## Adding new charts to argocd-helm-charts

 Locally add the repo of the chart first.